Aiven-Open/klaw-docs/docs/docs/howto/installation/run-docker.rst

      #See if both klaw-core and klaw-cluster-api are running
      docker ps

-Step 4: Access the web interface
+Access the web interface
 ###################################

 Access the Klaw web interface using this URL:   ``http://localhost:9097/``

-Step 5: Verify the installation
+Verify the installation
 ################################

 To verify the installation and access Klaw, follow the steps below: